MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- How to edit your personal description, user.description -- How to add date of death there -- add attribute to model -- DONE change users call to be like the others DONE --logout -> home.
-Doesn't reset the currentuser to none DONE< FIxed with Cernan
+Doesn't reset the currentuser to none

   -- reverse list -- DONE
   -- how to limit list and add a more button?
-  --how to add images
-  -- a place to edit the description -- add a form-action-reducer -- add the backend
-  --

-  Wednesday:
-  -- branch description-form is where I'm working on this featyure, -- create eval branch for changes made during  eval.
-I can decide later whether to bring them over to main.
+Wednesday -- saved the description-form branch.
+Everything merged.
+-- create eval branch -- from main -- everything up to date.